Georgia – Kartli Shida/Kvemo, Mtskheta, Kakheti (Tbilisi, Gori) November 20-23, 2019

 Art Museum of Georgia.
 Unfortunately, it was closed for renovation but some of the significant art was in the National Museum.

 Bridge of Peace.
 Built in 2010, this 150m long, bow-shaped pedestrian bridge over the Kura River connects Old Tbilisi with the new district.
-It has a curvy, sea-colored glass roof, giving the whole structure a unique fishnet look that shimmers with an interactive light display at night, generated by 6,040 high-power custom white LEDs.
+It has a curvy, sea-coloured glass roof, giving the whole structure a unique fishnet look that shimmers with an interactive light display at night, generated by 6,040 high-power custom white LEDs.

-There are four different lighting programs that run on the canopy every hour.
+Four different lighting programs run on the canopy every hour.
 At times, the bridge lights up in waves from one side of the river to the other.
 At other times, the pattern begins with a band of light at either end, continuing from either direction until the light meets in the middle, and fading to black before starting over.
 The third program starts by lighting the outer fixtures on the roofline, then briefly illuminates the entire canopy before going entirely dark.
 The fourth program makes the roof twinkle like stars as different groups of fixtures light and dim across the entire bridge length.

-The structure of the bridge was built in Italy and transported to Tbilisi in 200 trucks while the lighting was installed on site during the assembly of the structures.
-Image result for Bridge of Peace.Holy Trinity Cathedral.
+Holy Trinity Cathedral.
 This new Georgian Orthodox cathedral is on top of the hill on the east side of the river from Old Tbilisi.
-Enter a yellow stone grand gate and wall and walk up the monumental marble walk past many carved stone pillars.
-The architecture is dramatic from the outside, crescending gabled buildings rising to the gold coned dome.
+Enter a yellow stone gate and wall and walk up the monumental marble walk past many carved stone pillars.
+The architecture is dramatic from the outside, with crescending gabled buildings rising to the gold coned dome.
 Inside it has 3 naves and a balcony, marble wainscoting and columns but is otherwise all plain grey.
-There are many wood framed icons, none matching so must have come from the original church.
+There are many wood-framed icons, none matching so must have come from the original church.
 The oldest are collected into two great wood frames.
 The apse is painted with frescoes.
-FreeImage result for holy trinity cathedral of tbilisiImage result for holy trinity cathedral of tbilisiGeorgian Museum of Theatre, Music, Cinema and Choreography (Art Palace).
-Mostly art from the 1950s in some of the lower rooms (I enjoyed Bruno Vepkhirdze), then a mixture of art, furniture and a wonderful decorative ceramic stove.
-It was a confusing building to navigate and I never did find the theatre, music or dance exhibits.
-GEL 10
+Free

 Dezerter Bazaar.
 This is a real hodge-podge of covered outdoor vegetable stalls, spices and fish, then inside shoes, and then clothes in completely crowded displays.
 Quite an old-fashioned market, but I found some cheap sunglasses.

 Elene Akhvlediani Memorial Museum.
 Elene Akhvlediani (1901-76) was one of the first recognized female painters in Georgia.
 Her usual subject was Old Tbilisi and Georgian architects used her works for the reconstruction of some of the city’s old buildings.
-She illustrated the works of the Georgian writers Ilia Chavchavadze and Vazha-Pshavela, and designed for plays in the Marjanishvili Theater.
+She illustrated the works of the Georgian writers Ilia Chavchavadze and Vazha-Pshavela and designed for plays in the Marjanishvili Theater.
 She was also an organizer of a female painters group.
 Her paintings were showcased in Paris.

 In 1971, she became the first painter to be awarded The Shota Rustaveli State Prize, the highest prize awarded by Georgia in the fields of art and literature.
-GEL5Image result for Elene AkhvledianiImage result for Elene Akhvlediani
+GEL5

 In 1954, Kostava and Zviad Gamsakhurdia founded the Georgian youth underground organization “Gorgasliani,” a tribute to Vakhtang Gorgasali, the medieval Georgian king who supposedly founded the capital, Tbilisi.
 Between 1956 and 1958 Kostava, together with Gamsakhurdia and several other members of this organization were jailed by the KGB for “anti-Soviet activity.” for the dissemination of anti-communist literature and proclamations.

-In 1973, Kostava and Gamsakhurdia established the Initiative Group for defense of Human Rights.
+In 1973, Kostava and Gamsakhurdia established the Initiative Group for Defense of Human Rights.
 In 1976, he co-founded the Georgian Helsinki Group.
 After 1975 Kostava was a member of Amnesty International.

 In 1977, Kostava and Gamsakhurdia were arrested and jailed, charged with spreading anti-Soviet propaganda relating to the pillaging of church artifacts and the deportation of subsequent treatment of the Meskhetian Turks.
 Kostava was sent to Siberia to serve his sentence.
 While Gamsakhurdia publicly renounced his views in hopes of a lesser sentence, Kostava refused to do so.
-He was released from prison in August, 1987.
+He was released from prison in August 1987.
 In 1978, the two men were nominated to the Nobel Peace Prize by the Congress of the USA.
-From 1988–1989 he was one of the organizers and active participants of most (if not all) peaceful pro-independence political actions within the Georgian SSR, in April, 1989, he was jailed again but was released after 45 days.
+From 1988–1989 he was one of the organizers and active participants of most (if not all) peaceful pro-independence political actions within the Georgian SSR, in April 1989, he was jailed again but was released after 45 days.

-Merab Kostava was active in the underground network of Samizdat publishers, co-publisher of the Georgian underground periodical “Okros Satsmisi” (“The Golden Fleece”).
+Merab Kostava was active in the underground network of Samizdat publishers, a co-publisher of the Georgian underground periodical “Okros Satsmisi” (“The Golden Fleece”).
 He was the author of many important literary and scientific works.

 In 2013, he was posthumously awarded the title and Order of National Hero of Georgia.
 There are streets named after him in Tbilisi, Batumi, and Shindisi.
 GEL5

 Zakaria Paliashvili Memorial House-Museum.
 Zakaria Paliashvili (1871-1933) was a Georgian composer.
-Regarded as one of the founders of the Georgian classical music, his work is known for its eclectic fusion of folk songs and stories with 19th-century Romantic classical themes.
+Regarded as one of the founders of Georgian classical music, his work is known for its eclectic fusion of folk songs and stories with 19th-century Romantic classical themes.
 He was the founder of the Georgian Philharmonic Society and later, the head of the Tbilisi State Conservatoire.
-The Georgian National Opera and Ballet Theater of Tbilisi was named in his honor in 1937.
+The Georgian National Opera and Ballet Theater of Tbilisi were named in his honour in 1937.
 Notably, Paliashvili’s music serves as the basis of the National Anthem of Georgia.

-Although Paliashvili has composed works for symphony orchestra (e.g., Georgian Suite on Folk Themes), he is probably best known for his vocal music, which includes operas Abesalom da Eteri (based on a folk tale “Eteriani”), Daisi (Twilight), and Latavra.
+Although Paliashvili has composed works for symphony orchestra (e.g., Georgian Suite on Folk Themes), he is probably best known for his vocal music, which includes operas Absalom da Eteri (based on a folk tale “Eteriani”), Daisi (Twilight), and Latavra.
 GEL5

 Georgian Technical University.
 In the NM “Modern Architecture Buildings” series, this is a grand building with a lobby topped by a great round “ballroom”.
-Behind is a long 5-story rectangle.Image result for Georgian Technical University.
+Behind is a long 5-story rectangle.

 I often sleep near a McDonalds as they are common everywhere and the only dependable source of wifi that I need almost daily as I don’t usually SIM my phone in every country.
 It is amazing how popular they are.
-In Tbilisi I stayed next to one of the largest McDonalds I have ever seen with two stories.
-At 10pm, I counted 22 cars in the McDrive and the inside was crowded.
-Every country has an individual menu. and ordering is from many stand up screens.
+In Tbilisi, I stayed next to one of the largest McDonalds I have ever seen with two stories.
+At 10 pm, I counted 22 cars in the McDrive and the inside was crowded.
+Every country has an individual menu. and ordering is from many stand-up screens.
 Table service is offered.
 The food is just as bad, more expensive than in Canada and I rarely eat at them.

 I slept for my third night in Tbilisi and left early in the morning for the rest of the eastern part of Georgia on my way to Azerbaijan.